cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Creating Plugins
 ----------------
 Developers are free to create and add not only their own custom plugins, but their own plugin types.
-Details on plugin creation are covered in :ref:`cask-hydrator-creating-custom-plugins`.
+Details on plugin development are covered in :ref:`cask-hydrator-developing-plugins`.

 Plugin Templates
 ----------------